 Our Class Information Book for Parents/Carers

 |Phonics (Phase 2/3)

 |alphabet, phoneme, sounds, letters, words, quick words|

-|number, counting, shapes, time, measure, add,
+|number, counting, shapes, more,

 Our Daily Routine